 A large portion of the episode takes place in the nightclub where Detective Drebin goes undercover as comedian Tony de Wonderful.
 For some reason never explained, he’s a natural-born comedian, making his audience laugh hysterically with his cheesy jokes and bringing them to tears with a tone-deaf but heartfelt rendition of “Somewhere Over the Rainbow”.
 It seems like every detective on a police show has some random, niche skill that comes in handy when solving a case so Detective Drebin is no different.
 He gains the trust of Mrs. V, who always menacingly crushes nuts in her hands in lieu of cracking her knuckles, and gets his first job picking up a shipment of drugs.

 After receiving a tip from the local shoeshiner about a drug drop at Mrs. V’s, Detective Drebin and Captain Hocken set their team up to make an arrest.
 Their team of men cover all the exits (literally) to ensure their criminals won’t get away.
 When they spot a drug runner nicknamed the Frenchman disguises as a woman delivering cocaine to Mrs. V in the middle of the nightclub during de Wonderful’s stand-up routine, Drebin grabs the drugs and gets his criminals.

 Covering the exits

 This post is a part of A Shroud of Thought’s Sixth Annual Favourite TV Episode Blogathon.
-Don’t miss out on the other great articles about classic television from other bloggers at the blogathon’s official page here.
+For more great articles from bloggers about their favorite classic television episodes, visit the blogathon’s official page.